bkleinen/bkleinen.github.io/classes/ws2017/wtat2/index.md

 We meet each week for 2 x 1,5hrs.
-Although the schedule is split up into lecture and lab (SU+Ü) we will split up the time between lectures, assignments and practice and time for project work into your team more dynamically within theese 3 hours.
+Although the schedule is split up into lecture and lab (SU+Ü) we will split up the time between lectures, assignments and practice and time for project work into your team more dynamically within these 3 hours.

 Note that there is required reading to read *before* class.